How to offer frozen and chilled transport as a courier

 Buying works well for those who want full ownership and are happy to manage maintenance themselves.
 It’s a long-term investment that offers complete control, but it requires a higher upfront cost and ongoing upkeep.
 If you want to avoid monthly payments and mileage limits, buying could be the right choice.

 Leasing is ideal for those who want a reliable van without a large upfront expense.
-The fixed monthly payments help with budgeting, and some contracts include maintenance, making costs more predictable.
+The fixed monthly payments help with budgeting, and some contracts include courier van maintenance, making costs more predictable.
 But mileage restrictions and early exit fees mean it’s not as flexible as hiring.

 Hiring is best for those who need a short-term solution or want to keep options open.
 It’s a low-commitment way to access a van, with maintenance and breakdown cover included.
 But it can be expensive over time, and you won’t own the vehicle.

-Many successful courier hire a courier van to start with, and after testing the waters move on to leasing as their business grows, and then buy once they’re confident in their long-term plans.
+Many successful couriers hire a courier van to start with, and after testing the waters move on to leasing as their business grows, and then buy once they’re confident in their long-term plans.
 The right option depends on your financial situation, workload, and how much freedom you want over your vehicle.

 Your van is one of the most important parts of your courier business, so picking the right option matters.
 Think about how long you plan to use the van, your budget, and how much flexibility you need.